sebouh137/clas12-rge-analysis/README.md

 ### draw_plots
 ```
-Usage: draw_plots [-ha:w:] infile
+Usage: draw_plots [-hn:a:w:] infile
  * -h          : show this message and exit.
+ * -n nentries : number of entries to process.
  * -a accfile  : apply acceptance correction using acc_file.
  * -w workdir  : location where output root files are to be stored.
 Default
                  is root_io.
  * infile      : input file produced by make_ntuples.
 ```

 Draw plots from a ROOT file built from `make_ntuples`.
 File should be named <text>run_no.root.
 This tool is built for those who don't enjoy using root too much, and should be able to perform most basic tasks needed in SIDIS analysis.